Multiparameter estimation with an array of entangled atomic sensors: Joint multiparameter estimation with distributed entanglement by equal splitting of an initial spin squeezed state

 \subsubsection{Approximate saturation of the Cramer-Rao inequality}

-In this subsection, we demonstrate that for an ideal spin squeezed state in the limit of large $N$, the joint estimation protocol detailed in the previous section saturates the Cramér-Rao inequality (\ref{eq:CRH}).
-Here $\bar{\sigma}^H$ is the harmonic average of the spectrum of the covariance matrix $\Sigma$ of the local parameter estimators $\hat{\theta}_k$ (\ref{eq: Estimator}), and $\bar{\lambda}^H$ is the harmonic average of the eigenvalues of $\left( \mu {\cal F} \right)^{-1}$ where $\mu$ is the total number of system preparations and ${\cal F}$ is the multiparameter quantum Fisher information matrix ${\cal F}$, whose spectrum is detailed below.
-Specifically, we show that the variance of the local parameter estimators, which is the same for each parameter and equals the harmonic average of the eigenvalues of $\Sigma$, matches the harmonic average of the eigenvalues of $\left( \mu {\cal F} \right)^{-1}$ in the limit of a pure one-axis twisting spin squeezed state with $N \gg 1$:
+In this subsection, we demonstrate that for an ideal spin squeezed state in the limit of large $N$, the joint estimation protocol detailed in the previous section, for which $\mbox{Var}(\hat{\theta}_k)=\bar{\sigma}^H$, saturates the Cramér-Rao inequality (\ref{eq:CRH}).
+Specifically, we show that the variance of the parameter estimators $\hat{\theta}_k$ defined by the equation (\ref{eq: Estimator}), which is the same for each parameter and equals the harmonic average of the eigenvalues of $\Sigma^{(\mu)}$, matches the harmonic average of the eigenvalues of $\left( \mu {\cal F} \right)^{-1}$ in the limit of a pure one-axis twisting spin squeezed state with $N \gg 1$:

-Let us first concentrate on the left hand side of equation (\ref{eq:CRH}).
-In the joint multiparameter estimation strategy, the $M$ local parameters $\theta_k$ are estimated independently and with the same variance (\ref{eq: VarAll}).
-The covariance matrix of the estimators, defined as $\Sigma_{kl}=\mbox{Cov}(\hat{\theta}_k,\hat{\theta}_l)$, with $\hat{\theta}_k$ given by equation (\ref{eq: Estimator}), is then proportional to the identity matrix, so that